-- Belt use is highest among children 0-4 years of age (92.5%).
+Belt use is highest among children 0-4 years of age (84.5%).
 This includes child safety seat use.
-However, a 17-month, nationwide study by the National Safe Kids Campaign in 1999 showed that approximately 85% of child safety seats are used improperly creating a risk in the event of a crash. - Belt use is the lowest among drivers ages 16 -25 (54.9%).
-This group represents 16.4% of licensed drivers, yet accounts for 32.4% of drivers involved in crashes in 2000.
+However, a 16-month, nationwide study by the National Safe Kids Campaign in 2002 showed that approximately 82% of child safety seats are used improperly creating a risk in the event of a crash.